jamii/jamii.github.com/_drafts/qnd-review-of-ppig-1989-2016.markdown

 [A Field Experiment on Gamiﬁcation of Code Quality in Agile Development](http://www.ppig.org/sites/default/files/2012-PPIG-24th-Prause.pdf)

+Tool that assigns reputation to code, and then to programmers based on their interaction history with that code.

+Past experiments found correlations of .64 and .88 with actual reputation (from surveying peers?).

+Field study in postgrad lab.
+Does not appear to increase actual code quality.
+Students reported perception of unfairness and opacity.
+Reputation score not seen as a high priority.

 [A Study about Students’ Knowledge of Inductive Structures](http://www.ppig.org/sites/default/files/2012-PPIG-24th-Rosa.pdf)

+Piaget strikes again.
+Still have no idea what I'm supposed to be learning from these stories.

 [Computer Anxiety and the Big Five](http://www.ppig.org/sites/default/files/2012-PPIG-24th-Crabbe.pdf)

+Computer Anxiety Rating Scale and five-factor personality test given to >100 biz students.
+Agreeableness and emotional stablity negatively correlated with computer anxiety, explaining 38% of variance.

 [Conducting Field Studies in Software Engineering: An Experience Report](http://www.ppig.org/sites/default/files/2012-PPIG-24th-Yates.pdf)

+Common problems with field studies.
+Some are surprising, eg the need for extension cables.

 [Evaluating application programming interfaces as communication artefacts](http://www.ppig.org/sites/default/files/2012-PPIG-24th-Afonso.pdf)

+Not clear.

 [Evaluation of Subject-Specific Heuristics for Initial Learning Environments: A Pilot Study](http://www.ppig.org/sites/default/files/2012-PPIG-24th-Mckay.pdf)

+Proposes list of qualities to bear in mind when designing learning environments.

+Gave either old list or new list to 9 students and ask them to do usability reviews.
+No clear conclusions.

 [Exploring the design of compiler feedback](http://www.ppig.org/sites/default/files/2012-PPIG-24th-Raffaillac.pdf)

+Prototype compilers that give feedback on possible performance problems.
+Hard to evaluate because users mostly disabled the popups.

 [Gaze Evidence for Different Activities in Program Understanding](http://www.ppig.org/sites/default/files/2012-PPIG-24th-Sharma.pdf)

+Pair programming under eye-tracking.
+Different gaze patterns between experts and novices.

 [In search of practitioner perspectives on ‘good code’](http://www.ppig.org/sites/default/files/2012-PPIG-24th-Ollis.pdf)

+Software craftmanship.

 [Investigating the role of programmers’ peripheral vision: a gaze-contingent tool and an experiment proposal](http://www.ppig.org/sites/default/files/2012-PPIG-24th-Bednarik.pdf)

+Proposes testing whether restricted focus tools alter programmers behavior.

 [Learning Programming by using Memory Transfer Language (MTL) without the Intervention of an Instructor](http://www.ppig.org/sites/default/files/2012-PPIG-24th-Mselle.pdf)

+92 students get normal instructor.
+14 volunteer students get MTL tool instead.
+Course score very slightly higher for volunteers.

 [Observing Mental Models in Novice Programmers](http://www.ppig.org/sites/default/files/2012-PPIG-24th-Bornat.pdf)

+Adjusted consistent-model test for online testing.

+126 high school students in UK.
+Almost a third scored highly, mostly with an underlying model of parallel execution of lines.
+Post-test interviews confirmed the models recognized by the test by were accurate.
+Students who were labeled unrecognized reported multiple models, switching models partway or 'shrug'.

+92 undergrad students in Mexico.
+Around half marked algorithmic, similar to original experiment.

+Interviews used to refine questions and marking scheme for future tests.

 [Schema Detection and Beacon-Based Classiﬁcation for Algorithm Recognition](http://www.ppig.org/sites/default/files/2012-PPIG-24th-Taherkhani.pdf)

+Expanding their algorithm classifier.
+On 222 implementations from textbooks and webpages, gets 94% accuracy.

 [Sketching by Programming in the Choreographic Language Agent](http://www.ppig.org/sites/default/files/2012-PPIG-24th-Church.pdf)

+Interesting.
+Not sure what to summarize.

 [Some Reflections on Knowledge Representation in the Semantic Web](http://www.ppig.org/sites/default/files/2012-PPIG-24th-Kirby.pdf)

+Semantic web ontologies organized around strict hierarchies.
+Probably not a good map to human knowledge.

 [Teaching Novices Programming Using a Robot Simulator: Case Study Protocol](http://www.ppig.org/sites/default/files/2012-PPIG-24th-Major.pdf)

+Planning to use virtual robots for teaching.

 [Thrashing, Tolerating and Compromising in Software Development](http://www.ppig.org/sites/default/files/2012-PPIG-24th-Lopez.pdf)

+Interviews with 7 devs from a single (academic?) institution.
+Tries to categorize response to errors.
+Thrashing - undirected, random.
+Tolerating - just ignore the error.
+Compromising - hack something together for the sake of progress.

 ### 2013